VWAP Trading: How To Trade With The VWAP Indicator?

 An example of a shift in control can be seen in the image below, where VWAP will act as dynamic support and resistance.
 Price had spent 1-week trading below 7-Day VWAP before claiming the upside.
 Upon taking over this level shorts that were positioned poorly were off-side.
 This often presents short term trading opportunities that can position themselves in advance of a squeeze.
 In this case, longs would have been welcomed upon signs of strength above VWAP once we crossed and held.

 This tool does not need to be overthought.
-For many traders is it part of how they define their current default bias.
+For many crypto traders is it part of how they define their current default bias.

 - If the price is trading above VWAP I will prioritize looking for longs